 Salsa is one of those things that tastes wonderful with breakfast, lunch, or dinner.

-But homemade salsa is surprisingly easy to make and tastes SO good.
+But homemade salsa is surprisingly easy to make.

 If cooked, they can be boiled, roasted in the oven or pan roasted (here’s an example of a boiled version; “Salsa Verde (Green Salsa)“).

 In this recipe, the tomatillos and peppers are charred in a pan just like Mexican restaurants make it.

 The more charred, the better the flavor is.

 Onion, lime juice and salt are added to the mix and after the ingredients are blended together in a food processor, it’s time to dig in.

 Tomatillos, long green chile peppers (Anaheim chili peppers), jalapeno pepper (or Serrano peppers if more heat is preferred), onion, fresh lime juice, water and salt